 10.0 Emergency Transfers

 10.1 A public housing tenant (including but not limited to Elderly Designated Housing tenants) who is a victim of domestic violence, dating violence, sexual assault, or stalking may request an emergency transfer from the tenant’s current unit to another.
 MPHA shall grant such request, depending upon a preliminary determination that the tenant is or has been a victim of domestic assault, dating violence, sexual assault, or stalking and on the availability of another safe unit.
-Emergency transfers are the highest priority transfers available, meaning MPHA will offer to place a VAWA emergency transfer in the first available and suitable unit.
+Emergency transfers are the highest priority transfers available, meaning MPHA will offer to place a VAWA emergency transfer in the first immediately available appropriate unit.
 MHOP tenants may request an emergency transfer from their current unit to another vacant MHOP unit.
+MPHA’s Emergency Transfer policy will be available at all MPHA buildings upon request from the Property Manager.

 10.2 Emergency Transfer Request Documentation.
 To request an emergency transfer, a tenant must establish Victim status as set forth in 4.2 of this Policy.
 The tenant must also complete the emergency transfer certification form approved by HUD (Form HUD-5383, which is available in multiple languages upon request) or otherwise submit a written request that contains either a statement expressing that the tenant reasonable believes that there is a threat of imminent harm from further violence if the tenant were to remain in the unit, or a statement that the tenant was a sexual assault victim and that the sexual assault occurred on the Premises within the past 90 calendar days.